Apply Now for the 2023 Grape and Wine Certificate Program!

 NOTE: If you have any dietary restrictions or food allergies, please alert us at least one (1) week in advance of the course start date so that we can make reasonable accommodations.
 We cannot guarantee accommodations for special requests made after that time.

-All students attending this program are required to comply with these rules to gain entry to class:
+All students attending this multi-week program must comply with either Policy A or Policy B below to gain entry to class.

-- Be fully vaccinated* and provide proof of vaccination by bringing your vaccine card on the first day of class
+- Provide proof of a primary series of COVID-19 vaccinations by bringing your vaccine card or the Docket app on the first day of class.

 A unique email address is required for each registrant to register and access our courses.